 While in most cases physical injuries resulting from workplace violence are immediately obvious, what many people tend to ignore are the psychological effects, not just on the victim but also on all of the other workers.
-Being a victim of a workplace assault or witnesses such an incident can have far-reaching consequences that affect the employers, workers and the company itself.
+Being a victim of a physical attack in the workplace or witnesses to such an incident can have far-reaching consequences that affect employers, employees, and the company itself.

 - Physical injuries or impairment;